SELinuxProject/setools/README.md

-# SETools: Policy analysis tools for SELinux
+# Android SETools: Policy analysis tools for SELinux

+## Android-SETools

+Open-source fork from the SELinux Project SETools framework, with emphasis on support of analyzing Android SELinux policy files.

 ## Overview